 It is the belief of the WildEarth Guardians and Friends of Animals that all of these groups and individuals should be held responsible for not taking the state of the conch seriously.
 In particular, the environmental organization is upset at all of those groups failing to list the queen conch as threatened or endangered.

 The Caribbean Regional Fisheries Mechanism (which is also known as the CRFM) does not believe that there is any justification to the petition whatever.
 They are of the opinion that the petition is based upon information that is not only outdated, but is also extremely incorrect, as well.
 There is an opinion that listing the species as endangered would end with a complete ban.
 On the other hand, listing it as threatened could lead to such as changes as stricter regulations concerning exports, and much more.

 What does this mean for the future?
 Will the decision, should anything actually come of all this information, set a precedent that will be difficult to shake?
 This remains to be seen.
-However, it is worth keeping in mind the success rate of the NGO against the U.S. government, in regards to lawsuits, according to Sacramento Car Accident Lawyer.
+However, it is worth keeping in mind the success rate of the NGO against the U.S. government, in regards to lawsuits.

 Analyzing The Future